doofinder/php-doofinder/src/Management_V2/docs/Api/ItemsApi.md

 # **itemsBulkUpdate**
 > \Swagger\Client\Model\BulkResult itemsBulkUpdate($body, $hashid, $name)

-Partial updates items in bulk
+Partial updates a bulk of items in the index.

-Updates an array of items in a single bulk operation
+Updates an array of items in a single bulk operation.

 ### Example
 ```php